GerHobbelt/FontOrg-and-FontRenamer/README.md

 Two ways to achive the same:

 1. click the green **Code** button above, you'll see a dropdown.
 Pick "Download ZIP"
 2. [click on darker "Releases" title (middle-right on the page; when you hover over it with your mouse, that black title will turn blue to indicate that's a link!)](https://github.com/GerHobbelt/FontOrg-and-FontRenamer/releases).
 A new page shows up.
-There you can download **everything** in this repo as (zip) or (tar.gz) archive file by clicking on the links below the **the-whole-shabang** tag.
+There you can download **everything** in this repo as (zip) or (tar.gz) archive file by clicking on the links below the **the-whole-shebang** tag.